jkgold/jqueryWarmup/README.md

 # jqueryWarmup
 #### Instructions
+* Fork and clone this repo to do it on your own.
+A pull request is not necessary.

 * In your app.js file, using jQuery, create an on.('click', function(){//something here}) event to the button with the id of 'addButton'

 * Within the the function of that click event create a for loop like this: